Xunnamius/black-flag-extensions/README.md

 - Will take into account the following [yargs-parser settings][51] configuration
   settings: `camel-case-expansion`, `strip-aliased`, `strip-dashed`.
-Note that `dot-notation` is _not_ currently recognized or considered by BFE, but may in the future.
+Note that `dot-notation` is _not_ currently recognized or considered by BFE, but may be in the future.

 **Logical Keys**